 Is cmd.exe a virus?
 No, it is not.
 The true cmd.exe file is a safe Microsoft Windows system process, called "Windows Command Processor".

-However, writers of malware programs, such as viruses, worms, and trojans deliberately give their processes the same file name to escape detection.
-Viruses with the same file name are e.g. PE_VIRUX.A-4 or PE_VIRUX.E-1 (detected by TrendMicro), and W32.Virut.CF or Downloader (detected by Symantec).
+However, writers of malware programs, such as viruses, worms, and Trojans deliberately give their processes the same file name to escape detection.
+Viruses with the same file name are e.g. Virus.Win32.Virut.ce (detected by Kaspersky), and FakeAlert-AB (detected by McAfee).

 To ensure that no rogue cmd.exe is running on your PC, click here to run a Free Malware Scan.

-Important: Some malware camouflages itself as cmd.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware disguises itself as cmd.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the cmd.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.